MoshikoKar/ui-kit/README.md

 3. **No hardcoded colors**: All colors derive from CSS variables
 4. **Theme agnostic**: No OS theme detection, explicit theme control
 5. **Composable**: Components can be combined and extended
+6. **Dynamic sizing**: Components adapt to content while maintaining minimum constraints

 ## Quality Assurance

 A comprehensive professional audit has been conducted on all components.
-See [`AUDIT_REPORT.md`](./AUDIT_REPORT.md) for detailed findings, including:
+See [`docs/AUDIT_REPORT.md`](./docs/AUDIT_REPORT.md) for detailed findings, including:

 - Architecture and design system integrity analysis
 - Component API quality assessment